lmorg/murex/docs/commands/g.md

 * `*` matches any number of (including zero) characters
 * `?` matches any single character

-### Auto-Globbing

-Any command prefixed with `@g` will be auto-globbed.
-For example, the two following commands will produce the same output:

-    » ls @{g: *.go}
-    benchmarks_test.go  defaults_test.go  flags.go  godoc.go  main.go  murex_test.go

-    » @g ls: *.go
-    benchmarks_test.go  defaults_test.go  flags.go  godoc.go  main.go  murex_test.go

-The rational behind the ugly `@g` syntax is simply to make one-liners a bit less painful when coming from more traditional POSIX-like shells (eg Bash) where wildcards are automatically expanded.
-So if you type `ls *` (for example) then realise you've forgotten to subshell, you can just recall the last command with auto-globbing enabled:

-    @g ^!!

 ### Inverse Matches

 If you want to exclude any matches based on wildcards, rather than include